just wrapped up their annual ASI conference

 If you've ever organised a conference, you know that organising the sessions and speakers and timing takes months and hundreds of hours of effort

 Speaker availability changes, sessions conflict with one another, information is supplied in dribs and drabs rather than full and complete.
 You're constantly going back and updating small pieces of information and the knock-on effect is hard to manage.

 If a speaker provides you with a Bio and then two weeks later provides an updated bio then you have to update that bio where-ever it's used.

 The idea of re-usable content is the solution and in most content management systems you'd implement that using structured content

-for example you'd build a page type that has the specific pieces of information you need about a speaker.
-Each piece information becomes a field you can then re-use somewhere else on the site.
+you build a page type that has the specific pieces of information you need about a speaker.
+Each piece of information becomes a field you can then re-use somewhere else on the site.
 So the speaker's firstname is a field, and lastname, and headshot and bio.

 you'd build a custom post type using a plugin like Toolset (or a bunch of others).
 The same concept applies though in that each piece of information about the speaker becomes a field that you populate.

 So how does structured content actually fix the problem?